Student Exchange Programme

 Funding and travel grants

-All students on an Erasmus exchange are entitled to apply for Erasmus funding.
-Some destinations offer scholarships which are usually based on academic merit.
+Some exchange destinations offer scholarships which are usually based on academic merit.

 Students who live in England should visit www.gov.uk/travel-grants-students-england for information about travel grants.
 You may be eligible for financial support to help cover the cost of up to three return flights as well as medical insurance and travel visas.